 Spring bear hunting has a rich heritage full of exciting traditions.

 Bow-bagging a deer, turkey, or maybe even a bear over bait, are all great accomplishments.
 But what should be your next step?
-For me the logical choice was easy: A challenging and exciting, do-it-yourself, spot-and-stalk bear hunt.
-With opportunities available both spring and fall across North America, there is nothing that should hold you back from sneaking up to a black bear at eye level.
-For me, this is the one hunt that I am not willing to miss each year—especially come spring.
+For me the logical choice was easy: spotting and stalking black bears.
+With opportunities available during both spring and fall across North America, there’s nothing that should hold you back from sneaking up to a black bear at eye level.
+For me, this has become the one hunt that I’m not willing to miss each year — especially come spring.
 I consider this annual adventure a near-perfect transition between winter predator hunting and summer scouting.
 Don’t miss out.
 Spot-and-stalk spring black bears.
-This adrenaline-pumping spring hunt is surprisingly in reach—especially for those packing a hotspot-finding HuntStand app, and zeal for wild adventure.
+This adrenaline-pumping spring hunt is surprisingly within reach, and with help from HuntStand you’re already on your way to telling a success story.

 Planning the Hunt